Tani21/Java_thenewcpp/README.md

 Distributed: Java is distributed because it facilitates users to create distributed applications in Java.
 RMI and EJB are used for creating distributed applications.
 This feature of Java makes us able to access files by calling the methods from any machine on the internet.

 Dynamic: Java is a dynamic language.
 It supports dynamic loading of classes.
 It means classes are loaded on demand.
-It also supports functions from its native languages, i.e., C and C++.
+It also supports functions from its native languages, that is, C and C++.